iamdinhthuan/WaveWord_Detection/readme.md

 ## 📝 Notes

-- Model hoạt động tốt nhất với audio 16kHz, mono
+- The model works best with 16kHz mono audio
-- Khuyến nghị sử dụng headset microphone để giảm echo
+- Using a headset microphone is recommended to reduce echo
-- Threshold mặc định 0.5 phù hợp cho hầu hết trường hợp
+- Default threshold 0.5 is suitable in most cases
-- VAD aggressiveness cao (3) nhạy hơn nhưng có thể tăng false positive
+- Higher VAD aggressiveness (3) increases sensitivity but may raise false positives